 The stand-out feature of this camera has to be its AF performance though.
 Being a DSLR, AF is already good, but the inclusion of capable face and eye AF tracking is a huge plus in a mid-range camera body like this one.

 Another useful feature of this camera is that the body is weather sealed.
-It’s not waterproof of course, but having dust and splash-resistant camera that can shrug off a bit of rain is useful when you’re out on the streets shooting.
+It’s not waterproof of course, but having a dust and a splash-resistant camera that can shrug off a bit of rain is useful when you’re out on the streets shooting.

 This 1.55 lbs camera isn’t that heavy, and with a battery life rated for 1,300 shots, you’re virtually guaranteed a full day’s use.
 As a bonus, this camera also shoots 4K video and 120fps FHD video, making it a great option for street videography as well.
 Paired with that flexible 18–135mm lens, the 90D is a great mid-range starter kit for the wannabe street photographer.